robmasocco/AOS-TAG/ideas.md

 # SYNCHRONIZATION

 **At first, each operation should be protected with a *try_module_get/module_put* pair, the very first and last instructions of each system call, to ensure that the data structures we're about to access don't magically fade away whilst we're operating on them.
-Yes, there could still be race conditions, but you'd have to intentionally break the system to make them happen.**
+Yes, there could still be race conditions before the actual locking takes place, but you'd have to intentionally break the system to make them happen.**

+Each synchronization scheme implemented, that makes the basic aforementioned operations work, is thoroughly described below, though the pseudocode above should have already given many hints.
-Each synchronization scheme implemented is based on a light use of both:
+Some sections rely on a light use of:

 - Sleeping locks, in the form of mutexes and rw_semaphores.
 The last ones are used primarily as presence counters, with the ability to exclude threads when needed without holding CPUs.
-- Spinning locks, in the form of spinlocks and rwlocks, to guard status-critical data structures.
+- Spinning locks, in the form of spinlocks, to guard status-critical data structures.
 Critical sections involving these have been kept as small and quick as possible, and are meant to be executed ASAP, so we'd like some speed also while locking.
 But we're not coding interrupt handlers, so we don't need the additional overhead that comes when blocking IRQs, which is why we use only the basic APIs.
+    One last word about the ***condition structure* lock**: could we have used an *rwlock* there, instead of a spinlock?
+Sure, most of the time this is accessed by readers and a lock is really needed only to prevent a particularly bad race condition, so why the full exclusion?
+Because compared to spinlocks, especially when the critical section is short, rwlocks are [slow](https://www.kernel.org/doc/html/latest/locking/spinlocks.html#lesson-2-reader-writer-spinlocks), effectively slower than using a fully exclusive spinning lock.
+Considering that the critical sections that involve such structure are only made of one or two simple atomic operations, the choice has favored spinlocks instead of rwlocks.

 ## ACCESS TO THE BST-DICTIONARY